What to Expect When Hiring a Green Card Lawyer

-Ways a Lawyer for Green Card Can Help You Obtain Permanent Residency in the United States
+How Can a Green Card Attorney Help You Get Lawful Permanent Residence Status in the U.S?

 There are several situations that may apply as ways for you to be eligible for a green card, but among the most common is through U.S.-based family members.
-If you are the immediate relative of a U.S. citizen like a spouse, an unmarried child under twenty-one years of age, or the parent of a child over twenty-one, you may be eligible for permanent residence or citizenship.
+If you are the immediate relative of a U.S. citizen like a spouse, an unmarried child under twenty-one years of age, or the parent of a child over twenty-one, you may be eligible for lawful permanent residency or United States citizenship.

-You may also be eligible if you are another relative.
+You may also be eligible for a family-based green card if you are another relative.
 For instance, the Child Status Protection Act, or CSPA, holds that individuals over twenty-one years of age may still be eligible for a Green Card through their parents.
-At Tadeo & Silva Law, family-based immigration is among our top practice areas, and we have the skills and experience to ensure the best possible outcome for your case.
+At Tadeo & Silva Law, family-based citizenship and immigration services are among our top practice areas, and we have the skills and experience to ensure the best possible outcome for your immigration cases.